kevinbazira/algori-360-video/README.md

 Nope.
 At the moment this plugin supports one 360° video per page.

-= Can I use this plugin with other page builders am using? =
+= Can I use this plugin with other page builders I am using? =

 Nope.
 Algori 360 Video only works with Gutenberg.

+= What theme works with Algori 360 Video? =

+Most WordPress themes that are optimized for Gutenberg will work well with Algori 360 Video.
+To get a full experience of the next-generation WordPress block editor, you’ll need a Gutenberg-ready WordPress theme, like [Algori Blogger](https://wordpress.org/themes/algori-blogger/).

 # Changelog